Arrhythmiagamer23/SonicRobotModAddendum/README.md

 <img src="logo.png" width="180" alt="Sonic Robot Mod Logo"/>

 The mod's settings contain a selection of a bunch of different sprites from a lot of games, like Sonic 1, 2, 3, Mania, even some from fangames!
 As well as containing an extensive selection of Sound Effects that you can choose from for certain game events, ranging all the way from **Classic Games** to the **Modern Era** Games!
 Wanna make them play globally or only disable some of them?
 Can do!
+(Includes Sonic Fangames only two are added, more will be added soon!)

 You can access the settings via the mod page or via the game's pause menu.
 ***Please make sure to access the mod's settings page so you can configure everything to your liking to make your experience as best as it can be!***

 Use **High Graphics** for best visual results!

+##Just as you know:
+You Don't need the original Sonic Robot mod to get the fangame characters, you can get this mod.

+New Skins:
+Tunnel The Mole (From Sonic Galactic)
+Sonic (Sonic and The Fallen Star)
+More Will be Added Soon!
+Stay Tuned!

 ## Credits